CengizhanBayram/SignLanguageToWrite/README.md

 # SignLanguageToWrite
 ## Project Description
 This project includes an application that aims to detect the sign language of sign language users and translate this sign language into text.
-It was developed using libraries such as OpenCV and TensorFlow.
+It was developed using libraries such as OpenCV and pytorch.
 Her zaman içimde kalan projeme dönüp bakmak istedim
 # Requirements
 The following requirements are needed to run the project: